The background of Belgium Chocolate

 And no quarter is given or taken when it comes to perfecting the art of making gorgeous looking and tasting chocolate truffles.
 So, after a recent visit to the capital of chocolate, we wondered what is Belgium chocolate, why do we call it that and what makes it so special that makes so many of us want to come back for more?

 Belgium’s first exposure to chocolate came in the 1600’s when, under Spanish rule, it’s middle class merchants began to taste chocolate brought back from south and central America.
 Later, from the late 1900’s, cocao was imported back to Belgium from Congo, its African colony.
-If you fancied knowing where does chocolate actually come from and a little history, you can read my previous blog post here.

 What actually is Belgium chocolate?

 The making of Belgium chocolate was first regulated in 1894 with strict rules laid down on the use of fats and other adulterated products and minimum percentages of cocoa solids being introduced.
 More recently EU standards state that refining, mixing and concheing must be carried out in Belgium.
 Belgium chocolate is finely ground with a structure of 15-18 microns.
 It’s also made from 100% cocoa butter, with a typically higher than average cocoa content and uses high quality cocoa beans.